wqr319/ConformerSE-Net/README.md

-This is the code of my project "A real-time Conformer-based Model for Speech Enhancement".
+This is the code of my paper “A Low Computation Cost Model for Real-Time Speech Enhancement”.